 This lemon sauce cake is a throwback to those cake ‘n sauce mixes that many of us have enjoyed, except this one is easily made from scratch at home, with regular panty items.
 Simply mix up the cake batter, then pour the hot lemon sauce mixture over-top and bake.
 While it bakes, the sauce thickens and sinks to the bottom.
 Enjoy this warm from the oven on its own, or with a bit of ice cream or whipped cream.

-You’ll note that this recipe calls for Self-Raising flour.
+Self Raising Flour – Note that this recipe calls for Self-Raising flour.
 I know this flour is easily available here in Canada.
 You’ll find it in small bags in with the regular flour.
 BRODIE is the brand I see most often.
-If you don’t have access to it, I’ve included a substitute that uses regular all-purpose flour.
+If you don’t have access to it, I’ve included a substitute in the Recipe Card, that uses regular all-purpose flour.

 For the cake:

 - 3/4 cup + 1 Tbsp self-raising flour, *see Recipe Notes for substitute